BBC Radio 1 Dance: 2024

-In January 2024, it was announced by Danny Howard and Greg James on Radio 1 Breakfast that Radio 1 Dance Weekend would take place over two weekends, one in Ibiza from 2-5 August and a new event in Malta from 15-23 August, with tickets available to win through the main Radio 1 network's Jan Slam competition.
+In January 2024, it was announced by Danny Howard and Greg James on Radio 1 Breakfast that Radio 1 Dance Weekend would take place over two weekends, one in Ibiza from 2 to 5 August and a new event in Malta from 15 to 23 August, with tickets available to win through the main Radio 1 network's Jan Slam competition.

 The event in Ibiza took place again at 528 Ibiza on Friday 2 August 2024 across two stages - Radio 1 main stage and Radio 1 Dance stage - featuring artists Armand Van Helden, Ben Hemsley, CamelPhat, Dom Dolla, D.O.D., Hannah Laing, Gorgon City, Jazzy & Belters Only, Kelli-Leigh and LF System.
 Following the expanded schedule on Radio 1 Dance launched in July 2024, the stream broadcast live sets from the Radio 1 Dance stage, while BBC Radio 1 broadcast live sets from the Radio 1 main stage.
 Arielle Free and Danny Howard hosted on the main Radio 1 network, while Martha hosted on Radio 1 Dance.

 Radio 1 Dance licensed their Radio 1 Dance X brand to other events across the island.
 This included the Radio 1 Dance X After Party at Eden on Friday 2 August, ANTS Ibiza on Saturday 3 August at Ushuaïa, and Glitterbox at Hï on Sunday 4 August.

 On 17 August 2024, Radio 1 Dance hosted their first official event at UNO Malta.
 Presented by Charlie Hedges, Jeremiah Asiamah and Danny Howard the line-up featured Camden Cox, Charlie Hedges, Jax Jones, Jeremiah Asiamah, Jodie Harsh, Solardo, Sonny Fodera and Zerb.

 Additionally, the BBC licensed the Radio 1 Dance X brand to the main event for SummerDaze Festival on 15 August with Sam Smith, Charlie Hedges and Becky Hill, and Radio 1 Dance X at Café del Mar Malta with Danny Howard and Kungs on 18 August.